florintanasa/genedatabank/README.md

 # GeneDataBank
-GeneDataBank is a genetic plant database.
+GeneDataBank is a genetic plant database (Work is at beginning).

 For this project I used:
 OS - Debian GNU/LINUX